ilaria-barletta/pawcation/README.md

 # Pawcation

-Pawcation is a website addressed to dog owners offering hotel services for dogs.
+Pawcation is a website addressed to dog owners offering hotel services for dogs, 24/7.
 Having a dog is wonderful but we all know how hard it can be, at times,  to find a safe place for our furry friends when we are not around.Enters Pawcation, a small business that offer safe stays so that our dogs are treated well until we get back.

 ![Pawcation on multiple devices](static/assets/images/Pawcation-responsive.png)